ZuInnoTe/spark-hadoopoffice-ds/README.md

 version: 1.2.0

-A lot of options changed in version 1.2.0 to harmoize behavior with other Big Data platforms.
-Read carefully the documentation.
+A lot of options changed in version 1.2.0 to harmonize behavior with other Big Data platforms.
+Read carefully the documentation and test your application.

 Note: If you require Scala 2.10 then you cannot use this data source, but you can use the Hadoop FileFormat if you want to use the latest HadoopOffice version, cf. an example for [reading](https://github.com/ZuInnoTe/hadoopoffice/wiki/Read-Excel-document-using-Spark-1.x) and [writing](https://github.com/ZuInnoTe/hadoopoffice/wiki/Write-Excel-document-using-Spark-1.x).